WADERS FOR FISHING & HUNTING

 Breathable waders are made out of various materials like Gore-Tex, or dri-plus, that are designed to keep the

-water out while still allowing your body heat and sweat to escape, so that you can stay warm and dry for a full
+water out while still allowing your body heat and sweat to escape, so that you can stay warm and dry for a

-day of fishing.
+full day of fishing.

 If you will be spending a lot of time in waders or will be fishing in a wide range of environmental conditions, a

 good quality pair of breathable waders is a must.
-When you wear a good pair of breathable waders, especially
+When you wear a good pair of breathable waders,

-much more comfortable than neoprene waders or the old style rubber or nylon waders.
+they are so much more comfortable than neoprene waders or the old style rubber or nylon waders.

 Gore Tex Stocking Foot Waders